MrMoses1911/ModbusRTU_ESP32/README.md

 Restart the Arduino IDE to apply changes.

 ## Basic Usage
-*The Modbus communication was tested using a WAGO Compact Controller 100 PLC as a master device.*
+*The Modbus communication was tested using a **WAGO Compact Controller 100** plc as a master device.*

 ```cpp
 #include <ModbusRTU_ESP32.h>